Lisbon: Get to know Mouraria…l Athena Advisers15 June

 Its tangled streets with colourful houses date back to 1147.
 At this time Christians had conquered Lisbon and expelled the Moors to this part of the city, which is where the district’s name comes from.
 Many of its medieval parts survived the earthquake of 1755 that levelled most of the city and its winding alleys still show traces of Moorish domination.
 The area’s multicultural foundations gave birth to Fado music, famous for its melancholic tones, around 1820.
 Most of Fado’s big names lived in Mouraria: Maria Severa Onofriana (first Portuguese faddist) and Fernando Mauricio, the ‘the king of Fado’.

 Since 2010 a series of regeneration efforts have made it one of the safest districts in Lisbon, and one which continues to be a meeting point and home for people of all cultures and origins.
+This injection of new life coupled with the incentives such as the Golden Visa programme, makes Mouraria a popular location for internationals wishing to relocate and Portuguese Golden Visa investors who can see the potential of this area.
 Its old taverns, traditional boutique shops, Fado houses and even a mini-Chinatown make it a popular place to visit, every day of the week.
 The Martim Moniz square where you can buy spices and food from every corner of the globe is a must see destination, as is the Largo do Intendente square.
 This was long a place to avoid but is now trendy with new cafés, bars and restaurants amongst beautiful period Pombaline buildings.

 Things to do in Mouraria